SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_proximity_vcnl4040/README.md

 This project aims to implement a hardware driver interacting with the [VCNL4040 proximity sensor](https://www.vishay.com/ppg?84274) via APIs of GSDK.

+VCNL4040 integrates a proximity sensor (PS), ambient light sensor (ALS), and a high power IRED into one small package.
+It incorporates photodiodes, amplifiers, and analog to digital converting circuits into a single chip by CMOS process.
+The 16-bit high resolution ALS offers excellent sensing capabilities with sufficient selections to fulfill most applications whether dark or high transparency lens design.
+High and low interrupt thresholds can be programmed for both ALS and PS, allowing the component to use a minimal amount of the microcontrollers resources.
+With the ability to detect objects up to 20 cm, it is often used in automatic towel and soap dispensers or automatic faucets.

-VCNL4040 is integrated with a proximity sensor (PS) and an ambient light sensor (ALS).
-With the ability to detect objects that up to 20cm away it is often used in automatic towel and soap dispensers or automatic faucets.
-VCNL4040 Proximity sensor is a great digital alternative to the traditional analog sensor because it has no dead zone and can read all the way up to the face of the sensor.
-This sensor also has an ambient light sensor built it which is excellent if you need a digital light sensor for your next glitter cannon.
+The patented Filtron technology achieves ambient light spectral sensitivity closest to real human eye response and offers the best background light cancellation capability (including sunlight) without utilizing the microcontrollers’ resources.
+This sensor is excellent if you need a digital light sensor for your next glitter cannon.

 ## Required Hardware ##